Skip to content

 If your suppliers fail to meet what is set out in the SLA, it usually provides guidelines for compensation, normally in the form of rebates on service charges.
 If the SLA does not guarantee the service quality you require, it’s a good idea to look for alternative suppliers or include contingency plans to manage any issues.

 Even though selecting your suppliers should not be based wholly on cost, it’s useful to ask them how they perceive their organisation’s pricing compared with their competitors.
-Do they see themselves as low end, mid-range or high end?
+Do they see themselves as low-end, mid-range or high-end?
 Getting an idea of how they position themselves will give you a good insight into not only their pricing, but also the quality of their service and products.
 It’s a good idea to also create a self-assessment questionnaire for any prospective suppliers to complete.
 This can be used to identify price as well as performance gaps, and discover how the supplier understands their operations and the market you operate in.

 If you’re looking for a supplier in the water treatment industry, our team will be able to answer all of the questions listed above as well as any others you may have.
+Contact us here.

 Adrian Clough